macroxue/2048-ai/README.md

 ### Server mode

 ```
-# Run the AI in server mode on port 8080.
+# Run the AI in server mode on port 8080 and enable interactive mode.
-./2048 -S 8080
+./2048 -S 8080 -I
 ```

-The AI can also run in server mode and provide move suggestions to a client.
+The AI can also run in server mode to suggest moves and analyze user moves.
 For example, this [2048 clone](https://github.com/macroxue/2048-clone) sends
 GET requests like "http://localhost:8080/move?board=EDC1BA9187611111" to the AI server and receives one-character replies like 'u', 'l', 'r', 'd' and 'g',